Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 # Configuration (OneWire binding openhab Version <= 1.6.2)

-If your 1-Wire Bus System is physically connected to your server and working properely please follow the steps:
+If your 1-Wire Bus System is physically connected to your server and working properly please follow the steps:

 1. Install and configure the ow-server and ow-shell packages on your 1-wire server
-1. Copy the binding (e.g. openhab.binding.onewire-1.1.0.jar in the openhab/addons folder
+1. Copy the binding (e.g. openhab.binding.onewire-1.1.0.jar into the openhab/addons folder
 1. Edit the relevant section in the openhab configuration file (openhab/configurations/openhab.cfg).
-If you are running the 1-wire server on the same machine please insert the local ip adress of the server (127.0.0.1) and not localhost in the line onewire:ip.
-In this case on every onewire update you will have an file system access to the /etc/hosts file.
+If you are running the 1-wire server on the same machine please insert the local IP address of the server (127.0.0.1) and not localhost in the line onewire:ip.
+In this case on every onewire update you will have a file system access to the /etc/hosts file.

 # Generic Item Binding Configuration (OneWire binding openhab Version <= 1.6.2)

 In order to bind an item to a OneWire device, you need to provide configuration settings.
-The easiest way to do so is to add some binding information in your item file (in the folder configurations/items`).
+The easiest way to do so is to add some binding information in your item file (in the folder `configurations/items`).
 The syntax for the OneWire binding configuration string is explained here:

     onewire="<sensorId>#<unitId>"